M4NU5/Personal_Website/content/thoughts/tech/setting-up-a-raspberry-pi-on-your-home-network-for-ssh-only-connections/index.md

 Going into the SSH config with `vim /etc/ssh/sshd_config`

-You want to set `PasswordAuthentication no`.
+You want to ensure `PasswordAuthentication no`.
 I also set `AllowedUsers` to just me 😀

 Now restart the service `service ssh restart`